lazynihilist/Pika/README.md

-Pika is a shell that implements exec and fork done for a operating system assignment
+Pika is a shell that implements exec and fork done for a operating system project